phac-nml/irida-next/docs-site/docs/user/project/samples/sample-metadata.md

 3. From the left sidebar, select **Samples**
 4. Click **Import Metadata**

 A dialog will pop-up to select the spreadsheet to be imported.
-After selecting the spreadsheet file, identify which column contains the sample identifier and whether you'd like to [Ignore empty values](sample-metadata#learn-about-importing-metadata)
+After selecting the spreadsheet file, identify which column contains the sample identifier and whether you'd like to [Ignore empty values](sample-metadata#learn-about-importing-metadata).

 ## Delete Metadata